markgordon22/Jerseys-for-tims/README.md

 ### Contact Page

-The contact page
+The contact page is a simple form with 3 text and input and a textarea.
+The user once submitting the form will be redirected to the contact success page, along with a toast message that they're email was a success and will receive an email from Jerseys for Tims that they will be in contact with the user over the question or concern shortly.

 ### FAQs Page:

 Accessible by clicking "FAQS" from the navbar, the user is redirected to the faq app.
 There is a series of questions with answers on matters that the user may potentially now have or have in future references.
 Only the site admin can edit/delete faqs. user can also not manually enter the url for the edit/add faqs as they will get instaly get redirected to the sign in page.
 Some questions and answers were taken from [Your Clothing](https://www.yoursclothing.ie/faq?glCountry=IE&glCurrency=GBP)

+### FAQ add page

+Only accessible to the admin/superusers to add a faq that may be of a concern to a number of users to the site.

+## FAQ edit page

+Editing of a faq is carried out here so that the admin/superuser can edit or delete a faq.

 ### Profile Page:

 This Profile is reachable only to a registered user that is logged in where the user can track their own individual purchases and payments and modify their personal information.
 Divided into two sections, the first shows the default delivery information of that user and the second section depicts the past orders of that user along with its cost,order number, items bought and the date the payment for the order that was made.

 ### Product Management Page

-Accessible only to site admin, once logged in they can select "My Account" (dropdown in the navbar) and from there select Product Management where from here they can add any new product that fits into one of the categories.
+Accessible only to site admin or superusers, once logged in they can select "My Account" (dropdown in the navbar) on large and small devices, and from there select Product Management.
+From here, they can add any new product that fits into one of the categories.

+### Edit product page

+Only accessible to admin and superusers.
+Editing of products can be achieved here such as its price or rating.

 ### Features Left To Implement
 - None.